FC Porto: First national titles and drought years (1921–1977)

 In the following season, a second nationwide competition named "Campeonato da Primeira Liga" (English: Premier League Championship), or simply Primeira Liga, was provisionally established by the national federation to increase the number of matches per season and improve the competitiveness of Portuguese football.
 As the regional champion, Porto qualified for the first edition of the new round-robin competition, winning it with 10 victories in 14 matches.
 Due to the success of its format, the Primeira Liga was made an official championship competition for the 1938–39 season – its name changed to "Campeonato Nacional da Primeira Divisão" (English: First Division National Championship) or simply Primeira Divisão – and replaced the Campeonato de Portugal, which in turn was converted into the Taça de Portugal, the main domestic cup competition.
 Porto won the inaugural edition of the new league championship and successfully defended the title in the next season, despite almost failing to take part.
 (Note: An administrative battle arose between Porto and Académico after a 1939–40 regional championship match between both clubs, which ended prematurely due to numerical inferiority of Porto's team, was repeated by decision of the Porto FA and won by Porto.
 To solve this situation, the Portuguese Football Federation decided to annul the result from the repetition match – causing Porto to lose the regional title to Leixões and finish in third place, behind Académico.
 However, the Federation also decided to expand the Primeira Divisão from eight to ten teams, accepting an additional team from the Porto and Setúbal FAs, which resulted in the top-three teams from the Porto regional championship qualifying for the 1939–40 Primeira Divisão.)
 The club failed to secure a third consecutive title, and after nearly missing again a place in the Primeira Divisão in 1941–42, (Note: Before the 1941–42 season, the federation decided to expand the Primeira Divisão to ten teams, to admit the Braga FA and Algarve FA champions, for the first time.
 That season, Porto finished the regional championship in third place, which did not grant entry into the Primeira Divisão.
 However, after consulting every district football association and receiving no opposition to the idea, the federation approved a new expansion of the top-tier league, to twelve teams, which enabled the club to participate.) it would only return to a top-three finish in the 1946–47 season.
 In 1948, Porto defeated English champions Arsenal 3–2 in a friendly match.
 To commemorate this victory, the associates offered the club a massive trophy made of 250 kg of silver and wood – the Arsenal Cup.

+Chart of yearly table positions of FC Porto in the league.